Decoding the Critique Mechanism in Large Reasoning Models: The Geometry of Critique Ability

 \subsection{The Behavior on Original Samples}

-Section~\ref{sec:hidden_recovery} shows that LRMs secretly detect the injected error and recover in the final answer.
-We investigate the behavior of LRMs on original samples and measure the accuracy of the thinking and the final answer separately.
-Table~\ref{tab:hidden_critique_original_samples} demonstrates that the CoT and the final answer are usually consistent.
-When the thinking part is wrong, the model hardly fix it and thus returns the incorrect final answer.
-The recovery rate is only $1.9\%$ for R1-8B on GSM8k and less than $1\%$ in every other case.
-These results suggest that LRMs behave differently and do not invoke the critique behavior without the injected error.
+Section~\ref{sec:hidden_recovery} shows that LRMs secretly detect \textit{injected errors} and recover in the final answer.
+Here, we investigate the behavior of LRMs on original samples by measuring the accuracy of the thinking and the final answer separately.
+Table~\ref{tab:hidden_critique_original_samples} demonstrates that CoT and final answer are usually consistent: when the thinking is wrong, the model hardly fixes it and thus returns the incorrect final answer.
+The recovery rate is only $1.9\%$ for R1-8B on GSM8K and less than $1\%$ in every other case.
+These results suggest that, without injected errors, LRMs do not invoke critique behavior: correct reasoning and correct answers typically co-occur, while recovery from faulty CoTs is rare.